 Students can create and self-assign activities that are integrated into their calendars.
 Creating and completing self-assigned tasks helps students manage their time and direct their own learning path, some of the key 21st century skills PBL champions.

 The Digital Library expands exposure

 Expand and diversify your course content by accessing various online resources in the Digital Library.
-These can include other teachers and courses within your district or organization, as well as open educational resources (OER) from sources like OpenEd and Khan Academy.
+These can include other teachers and courses within your district or organization, as well as open educational resources (OER) from sources like OpenEd.

 Buzz's Clipboard facilitates powerful, immediate, and personalized intervention